Harmful Chemicals in the Ozone Layer Drop by 50%

 How important is the ozone layer?

 The ozone layer is a part of the Earth’s stratosphere, the second layer of the planet’s atmosphere.
-The ozone layer absorbs ultraviolet radiation, or UV rays, coming from the sun.
+The ozone layer absorbs [[ultraviolet radiation::Invisible rays of the sun, which can be harmful in nature]], or UV rays, coming from the sun.

 The ozone layer traps UV rays, which are harmful to humans and other living things.